vnmakarov/ruby/README.md

   The branch `trunk` is Ruby trunk dated Aug.
 28 on which branch `hash_tables_with_open_addressing` is based.

-* Here is a perfromance comparison with for tables with chains for conflict resolution.
+* Here is a perfromance comparison with for latest *tables with chains* for collision resolution.
 The average speed results are obtained on 4.2GHz i7-4790K by running:

 ```